Hot Survival Training How-Tos

 Ever wanted to build a backyard teepee?
 Here's your chance!
 In this two-part tutorial, learn how to contruct an inexpensive teepee out of a tarp.
 Easy to set-up, this teepee is roomy and fun to play in no matter what age you are!
 If in the wilderness, use this teepee for reliable shelter from cold or warm weather.

-How To: Tie an adjustable bowline knot
+How To: Tie the Celtic heart knot

 How To: Tie Seven Basic Scout Knots